-And like the stooges in the movie Soup to Nuts, Norman, Willard and Charlie tried to descend the staircase without making it squeak, and this morning, like every other morning they failed in their pursuit.
+And like The Three Stooges in the movie Soup to Nuts, Norman, Willard and Charlie tried to descend the staircase without making it squeak, and this morning, like every other morning they failed in their pursuit.
 I giggled as Charlie cursed louder than the squeak and Willard louder still said, ‘Shut up’.

 “But it’s snowing, hard.”
 I murmured.
 As the back of mom’s gray dress disappeared beyond the door.

 Jackie said, “Stop muttering.”
 As she carefully placed her clothes on her bed.
-The room’s tarnished kerosene lantern smoked excessively next to Jackie as she meticulously arranged her clothing.
-Peg turned and winked at me, while concealing from Jackie, the hint of blush she put on her cheeks.
+Next to Jackie, the room’s tarnished kerosene lantern smoked like a magic lantern that the genie got stuck in.
+And Peg, being Peg, turned to wink at me, concealing from Jackie the hint of blush she put on her cheeks.
 Mom would be appalled.

 Freddy stood in my doorway, cute as a bug’s ear, and smiled at me, I patted my bed and he leapt through the air, landing beside me, and we hugged a good morning hug.
 Mom would say that Freddy, with his curly brown hair and sparkling green eyes, was a handful, but dad would just smirk when mom regaled him with Freddy’s antics.
 Mom said it was because Freddy reminded dad of himself.
 But I think Freddy was me, that is if I were a boy.